-Yellow House is a safe, comfortable and accountable space for queer, racialized, marginalized students to create community, to feel empowered, to empower others, to celebrate and to honour their histories.
+Yellow House is a safe, comfortable and accountable space for queer, racialized and marginalized students to create community, to feel empowered, to empower others, to celebrate and to honour their histories.
 We seek to engage students in initiatives that actively dismantle oppressive, racist and colonial ideologies and practices.

 We work together to serve students through four major goals: